01010100b/AoE2Lib/README.md

 # AoE2Lib

-A .NET standard 2.1 library for programmatically interacting with Age of Empires 2.
+A .NET library for programmatically interacting with Age of Empires 2.
 The main goal is to provide an easy to use interface for .NET languages on top of FLWL's aoe2-ai-module (https://github.com/FLWL/aoe2-ai-module) and opening up Age of Empires 2 for bot programming and AI research similarly to the older Starcraft API.

 ## Features